nequalszero/EntytleImageCarousel/README.md

-## Intuit Challenge - ReactJS Subreddits
+## Entytle Challenge - Image Carousel

 [Live Link][livelink]

 [livelink]: https://nequalszero.github.io/EntytleImageCarousel/

 ### Summary
 This front end web application is built with `React`, with the JavaScript files bundled together via `webpack` into the `src/bundle.js` file.
+The application has 3 default images that can be cycled through.
+Images can be added to the application state via the modal form, but do not persist between refreshes as they are not saved.

 ### Download Instructions
 1. Clone the repository to your local machine.